wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dataverse-teams-power-bi/includes/1-introduction.md

   1. Select **Tables**, select the ellipses (...) and select **Edit data in Excel**.
   ![Screenshot of the Power Apps Tables dialog box with rectangle around Tables and Edit data in Excel.](../media/powerapps-tables-edit-data-excel.png)
   1. A successful Excel notification will appear at the top of the screen.
 Open the downloaded file in **Excel**.
-  1. There will be additional columns listed in the spreadsheet, do not delete them.
-Reorder the columns to matach the first 8 columns on the CostTrends spreadsheet.
+  1. There will be additional columns listed in the spreadsheet.
+Do not delete those columns.
+Reorder the columns to match the first eight columns on the CostTrends spreadsheet.
   1. Enter the sample data into the table, and save the table.
   1. To push the data back to Dataverse, navigate to the **Data Connector** section in the lower right, and select **Publish**.
   ![Screenshot of the Power Apps Data Connector dialog box with rectangle around Publish.](../media/powerapps-data-connector.png)